radius-project/design-notes/architecture/2024-08-bicepdeployment-controller.md

 design document, if one exists.
 -->

-This design proposes the creation of a new Kubernetes controller (BicepDeployment controller) packaged within the `radius-controller` service.

-The BicepDeployment controller will be implemented as a Kubernetes controller that watches and reconciles BicepDeployment resources on the cluster.
-It will be responsible for compiling Bicep templates and parameters into ARM JSON and deploying the resources defined in the Bicep template to Radius.
-It will also be responsible for updating and deleting resources defined in the Bicep template.
+This design proposes the creation of two new Kubernetes custom resources and their corresponding controllers: `BicepDeployment` and `BicepDeploymentResource`.
+The `BicepDeployment` controller will be responsible for deploying resources defined in ARM JSON manifests to Radius, while the `BicepDeploymentResource` controller will be responsible for tracking the state of individual resources.
+The `BicepDeployment` controller will have a control loop that will check the status of an in-progress operation, process deletion, and process creation or update.
+The `BicepDeploymentResource` controller will have a similar control loop that will check the status of an in-progress operation or process deletion if necessary.

 ### Architecture Diagram
 <!--